 Socialites Seeking Alternatives

 Young professionals who once relied on a fully booked calendar of restaurant reservations may be craving a sense of normalcy and desire to bring a cocktail/snack/dinner experience home.

 2. Ensure a Frictionless Experience

 The true value of restaurant subscriptions comes with use over time.
 To keep customers satisfied across the lifetime of a subscription (and to avoid cancellations), every step should be easy, clear, and add value for the customer.

 - Choices: Turns out, there’s a sweet spot for choices—research shows that consumers spend the most money when offered three options.

 - Payment: What’s the number one rule of business?
 Make it easy to pay.
 Better to go with a pay-up-front model if the experience will be seamless, than risk a poor experience with recurring payments.

 - Distribution: Streamline the pick-up process.
 Automated reminder emails, and two way texting when the order is ready, reduce friction (and no shows).
 Designated pick up and curbside zones add clarity and convenience for the customer.

 - Cancellation & Refunds: Research shows that maintaining a good customer relationship through cancellations requires proactive communication, flexible cancellation options, and transparency.

-Beyond the subscription - end game is continuing the customer relationship when a subscription has run its course.
+Beyond the restaurant subscription, the end game is continuing the customer relationship when a subscription has run its course.